Coppernic/coppernic.github.io/docs/sdk/barcode/manager.md

 ### Using CpcBarcode library

-To configure the service, you shall depend on **CpcBarcode** available in SDK.
+To configure the service, you should depend on **CpcBarcode** available in the SDK.

 ```java
 import fr.coppernic.lib.barcode.core.GlobalConfig;